Skip to main content

 You can find custom metric builder from settings->Custom metrics:

-To create a new metric, click on "Add custom metric", give it a name (in all languages relevant to your company), and give it a definition (also in all necessary languages).
+To create a new metric, click on "Add custom metric" or make a copy on an existing metric.
+Give the metric a name (in all languages relevant to your company), and give it a definition (also in all necessary languages).
 The metric description should explain what is being calculated and with which filters.
 You can also explain the intended use cases for the metric, and name the creator, campaign, team, or store this metric is relevant for.
+Inthe future, the better your definition, the better our AI analyst can include your metric in its analyses.

 Single metric can be used if you often need to exclude a certain parameter from your sales figures.
-Eg. if your webstore sales are always booked under a certain sales rep's account, you can create a metric "Brick and mortar sales" by simply creating a single metric and filterinf out that articular sales rep.
+Eg. if your webstore sales are always booked under a certain sales rep's account, you can create a metric "Brick and mortar sales" by simply creating a single metric and filtering out that particular sales rep.

 Sum